 The Will of William Chester was proved on 7th July 1703, leaving 68 acres and a farm known as Chester Farm Barkestone le Vale for the benefit of the poor in the Parishes of Barkestone, Knipton, Croxton, Buckminster, Burton and Harby.
 The income was to be divided into firstly, maintenance of the property, and the remainder divided into five shares.
 Barkestone, Knipton, Croxton, and Buckminster to receive one share each, Burton 2/3 of one share and Harby 1/3 of one share.
 The object of the Will was to provide Bibles for children and to benefit the poor in the parishes.
 The Croxton Charities Trust receives a payment of its share each year from the separate William Chester Trust (who have a mandated Trustee on the Trust, see above).

-The total amount for disbursement from this charity in 2022 for 13 widows and four families in financial hardship was £103 each.
+The total amount for disbursement from this charity in 2023 for 9 widows and three families in financial hardship was £149 each.

 The Edward Hallam Charity